 The idol of a nation

 Seemingly destined from a young age to become a skiing champion, Marcel Hirscher has won everything there is to win since making his FIS World Cup debut in 2007.
-Regarded as one of the greatest skiers of all time, he is the only man to have won the overall World Cup title seven times in a row.
+Going out on a high by ending his career after the 2018-2019 season, he is regarded as the greatest Alpine skier in history, the only person to have won the overall FIS World Cup crown eight times in a row.
 In making his third Winter Games appearance at PyeongChang 2018, he finally got his hands on some Olympic gold, landing the Alpine combined and giant slalom titles.

 Destined for greatness